TRaSH-Guides/Guides/docs/Sonarr/sonarr-collection-of-custom-formats.md

 ??? question "Scene - [Click to show/hide]"

-    This Custom Format will try to recognize so called Scene releases, depending on your preferences you can give it a negative score `-10000` or a positive score or just don't add it all.
+    This Custom Format will try to recognize so-called "scene releases".
+Depending on your preferences, you can give it a negative score `-10000`, a positive score, or just skip adding it altogether.

 ??? example "JSON - [Click to show/hide]"